equinor/radix-public-site/public-site/docs/src/guides/monitoring/index.md

 Prometheus and Grafana are the main tools provided in Radix for analytics and monitoring visualisation.

-Click the *`Monitoring`* link in the top right corner of the Radix Web Console, log into Grafana using Azure AD credentials and explore dashboards.
+Click the *`Monitoring`* link in the bottom left corner of the Radix Web Console, log into Grafana using Azure AD credentials and explore dashboards.

 ## Metrics visualisation